Start Free Trial

 Shopify Pros

-• Easy to use: Shopify is a fully hosted platform, which means that you don’t need to worry about maintaing servers, security, or software updates.
-The platform is easy to use with its drag and drop interface, even if you have no technical knowledge.
+• Easy to use: Shopify is a fully hosted platform, which means that you don’t need to worry about maintaining servers, security, or software updates.
+The platform is easy to use with its drag-and-drop interface, even if you have no technical knowledge.

-• Wide range of features: Shopify offers a all-in-one solution including built-in payment processing, shipping and tax calculations, and customizable storefront designs.
-This makes it a great choice for most businesses, especially small scale sellers who don’t have the resources to manage their own website.
+• Wide range of features: Shopify offers an all-in-one solution including built-in payment processing, shipping, and tax calculations, and customizable storefront designs.
+This makes it a great choice for most businesses, especially small-scale sellers who don’t have the resources to manage their own website.

 • Excellent support: Shopify offers a 24/7 responsive support team via email, live chat, and phone.
 You can contact them for help if you run into any issues with your store.